AlexPresso/AlexPresso.github.io/content/posts/when-to-use-graph-databases.md

 The strength of a database can be measured by comparing: data integrity, performances, efficiency and scalability.

 The main purpose of a graph database can be roughly summarized to make quicker and simpler query results.
-They get particularly usefull and efficient on models where relational databases reach their capacity limits, because they're less influenced by data quantity and complexity.
+They get particularly useful and efficient on models where relational databases reach their capacity limits, because they're less influenced by data quantity and complexity.

 However, graph databases aren't a perfect solution for every problem.
 Far from it.
 Here are some simple questions to help you choose between graph and relational: